MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 © Syd Bailey 2005 To read the memoir in its original setting, the BBC's excellent People's War Archive, please click here.
 (You will leave this site.
 WW2 People's War is an online archive of wartime memories contributed by members of the public and gathered by the BBC.
 The complete archive can be found at www.bbc.co.uk/ww2peopleswar.)

-WOLVERHAMPTON - SPECIFIC HOME GUARD UNITS
+WOLVERHAMPTON and nearby - SPECIFIC HOME GUARD UNITS

 21st STAFFORDSHIRE (WOLVERHAMPTON) BATTALION